 What Is an Offer to Purchase Real Estate?

-An offer to purchase real estate - also known as a home buyer's offer letter or a real estate offer letter - is a formal document that outlines the basic proposed terms and conditions of the agreement between the potential buyer and seller in a transaction involving real estate.
+An Offer to Purchase Real Estate is a formal document that outlines the basic proposed terms and conditions of the agreement between the potential buyer and seller in a transaction involving real estate.
 It is used to place a bid on a house or another private residence that is for sale.

-Offers to purchase real estate can be either firm or conditional:
+An Offer to Purchase Real Estate can be either firm or conditional: